Khoroshevskyi/GDC_FPKM_Downloader/README.md

-# GDC data processing scripts
+# GDC FPKM data downloading and integrating scripts
-This is a repository of scripts to automatic download adn join FPKM files from GDC portal.
+fpkmfetcher is a program for automatic downloading and combining FPKM files from GDC portal.

 All information about data and API that have been used in scripts can be found in the link below:<br />
 https://gdc.cancer.gov/